Learn About Our New TeleHealth Services

 Thanks to recent loosening in telehealth regulations, we are now offering HIPAA compliant telehealth visits for our patients.
 This new service will be ongoing and available as permitted by federal regulations.
 Telehealth visits will make it easier for our patients to continue getting the care they need and minimize the risk of exposure.
-Our physical therapy department is closed.
-Janet Hare, PT will be reaching out to connect with therapy patients who need support.
+Our physical therapy department is now open.
+Janet Hare, PT and Carmen Cellon, PT are available to see therapy patients either in person or on Zoom.

-Emily Horvath, FNP will be spearheading our new telehealth program, with strong support from Morgan Rogers, NP and Dr Barr.
-Please see the Resources page on this website.
 A dedicated telehealth section has been added on the right side of the page with resources and instructions to make this new way to stay connected easier for patients to understand.
 A signed telehealth consent form will be required before the first telehealth visit.
 During these visits, we can review test results, prescribe and refill medication, order testing (as needed) as well as update treatment recommendations, and review your response to a recent procedure.
 We can go over your post block pain diaries and coordinate care with your other providers.
+Now physical therapy visits can be conducted via Zoom.

 Our telehealth visits will also include health education with simple exercises to improve lung function that help calm the nervous system and reduce stress.
 Additionally, we will include mindfulness-based stress reduction tools, physical activities you can do at home and advice about nutrition support that everyone could benefit from.